HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Accessibility scores are an important tool, but people familiar with [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) will know the danger of a measure becoming a target.
 We must also acknowledge that automated tests [can only address a portion](https://www.smashingmagazine.com/2022/11/automated-test-results-improve-accessibility/#automate-it) of the WCAG Success Criteria, and that [a perfect score does not guarantee an accessible site](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score).

 {{ figure_markup(
-  image="",
-  caption="Median Lighthouse Accessibility Scores.", description="Bar chart showing the showing general improvements over time in the Google Lighthouse accessibility score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=837866368&format=interactive", sheets_gid="255848343", sql_file="lighthouse_a11y_score.sql"
+  image="lighthouse-audit-median-score-yoy.png",
+  caption="Lighthouse audit improvements year-over-year.", description="A bar chart showing the average increase in accessibility over time for five years the Median Gogole Lighthouse score for accessibility.
+Values increase slowly year by year, as follows: 2019 (83%), 2020 (80%), 2021 (82%), 2022 (83%) and 2024 (84%)." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=837866368&format=interactive", sheets_gid="255848343",
+  sql_file="lighthouse_a11y_score.sql"